360macky/platkey/README.md

 ## 🔩 Installation

-Follow this tutorial for installation.
+Follow this tutorial for [this tutorial](https://github.com/360macky/platzikey/blob/main/INSTALLATION.md).

 It works correctly in Google Chrome and Micorosft Edge.